Charmed Spark K8s

 AWS EKS

-In order to deploy an EKS cluster, make sure that you have working CLI tools properly installed on your edge machine:
+To deploy an EKS cluster, make sure that you have working CLI tools properly installed on your edge machine:

-- AWS CLI correctly setup to use a properly configured service account (refer to here for configuration and here for authentication).
+AWS CLI correctly setup to use a properly configured service account (refer to here for configuration and here for authentication).
 Once the AWS CLI is configured, make sure that it works properly by testing the authentication call through the following command:

 aws sts get-identity-caller

-Make also sure that your service account (configured in AWS) has the right permission to create and manage EKS clusters.
+Make sure that your service account (configured in AWS) has the right permission to create and manage EKS clusters.
 In general, we recommend the use of profiles when having multiple accounts.

 Creating a cluster